-Objective 4 • To further develop our fair and transparent recruitment process by providing training on equal opportunities and non-discrimination to those involved Why we have chosen this objective To ensure those involved in the recruitment process have a full understanding of the legal requirements.
-Actions Provide training opportunities as they arise, to staff and governors involved in the recruitment process Review adverts and recruitment processes in the light of this training.
-Explore 'Two Ticks Positive' scheme for recognising our commitment to applications from those with disabilities Success criteria All staff and governors involved in recruitment processes are confident in their ability to ensure equal opportunities and non-discrimination, and can verbalise the steps they have undertaken to do this Timeframe for completion Update job adverts and applications by July 2021 Training ongoing through 2021-22 academic year
+Objective 4 To further develop our fair and transparent recruitment process by providing training on equal opportunities and non-discrimination to those involved Why we have chosen this objective To ensure those involved in the recruitment process have a full understanding of the legal requirements.
+To develop over time a teaching staff that better reflects the diversity of our children and our community.
+Actions Provide training opportunities as they arise, to staff and governors involved in the recruitment process Review adverts and recruitment processes in the light of this training.i Expand the places we advertise to reach a wider range of applicants.
+Explore Disability Confident employer scheme / blueprintforall.org Success criteria All staff and governors involved in recruitment processes are confident in their ability to ensure equal opportunities and non-discrimination, and can verbalise the steps they have undertaken to do this Timeframe for completion Update job adverts and applications by July 2023 Training ongoing through 2023-24